Skip to section

 - I quickly opened a NABTrade account and bought some Adobe, United and Tesla stocks.
 That’s a story for another day 🙁

-I chose NABTrade because it seemed like an option that would entail the least amount of paperwork, as I already do all my business and personal banking with NAB.
+I chose NABTrade because it seemed like an option that would entail the least paperwork, as I already do all my business and personal banking with NAB.

 Being the kind of guy who likes to go into deep rabbit holes about topics that interest me, I decided to learn everything about trading platforms, exchange-traded funds and mobile trading apps.